Perkedel/After-Church/Documents/Misc/Homestuck Family Feud 2.md

 who character shift number?!?!?!? hmmmmmm like `! @ # $` while it's actually `one two three four`?

 barhugut [612](https://mspaintadventures.fandom.com/wiki/612 ).

+Hmm, looks like I just found serveral future descendants after all the originals like [here](https://mspaintadventures.fandom.com/wiki/Harry_Anderson_Egbert ).
+Yes, another fan collected intels, thancc gamers.
+Well I didn't say the date when all of my fanfics for this sector happens.
+Perhaps would be, after Friday Night Funkin' Full Ass released & we closed the Last Funkin Moment project? idk....
+Look, Harry, I just showed you, recently born couple years ago in the middle of this war, yes passed indeed, COVID-19 global wars, thanccfully survived.
+Idk, but yeah.
+Some elements would be changed to reflect that war, especially mask.
+Man, gotta hire it up somebody.
+I haven't even started porting my framework yet!
+I wish I didn't busy hunting money just to live.
+Deuoh..

 By JOELwindows7
 Perkedel Technologies